alberthp/Dijkstra/README.md

 Users can generate new graphs based on the JSON example provided at the fist part or use the automatic generator.

+NOTE: The "Process Dijkstra" button is stil not working.
+Manual execution of the code block is required once the graph is defined.

 ## Part 2:
 Computation of the Dijkstra minimum cost path.